 To consult the rates in effect, go to the Fee Schedule section.

-In the event of non-payment, your licence will be suspended for a specific period and administative charges for late payment will be added to the licence fees.
-If you do not pay the annual fees and these charges during the suspension period, you licence will be revoked.
+In the event of non-payment, your licence will be suspended for a specific period during which you could pay your annual fees in order to avoid the revocation of your licence.
+If you do not pay the annual fees during the suspension period, you licence will be revoked.
 You will be prohibited from carrying on a private security activity during both the suspension and revocation periods.

 Tip : add a reminder to your agenda!